Skip to main content

 What is an Open Model in AI?

 An open model is an AI system that is publicly accessible for use, but not necessarily fully transparent.
-You can interact with it, test it, and integrate it into your applications.
+Tools like Ollama make it easier to run and interact with such models locally or integrate them into applications.

 Key Features of Open Models: